luca-bassoricci/dependabot/README.md

 ## Automatically

+### Project registration job

+It is possible to enable project registration job, which will periodically scan for projects to register.
+[Configuration options](doc/environment.md#project_registration)

+## Manually

+### Project webhook

-If gitlab webhook is configured, project will be added automatically once dependabot.yml configuration file is created or updates in the repository's default branch.
+If project webhook was added manually beforehand, project will be registered once `.dependabot.yml` configuration file is pushed to repository.

 Project is removed from dependabot instance if dependabot.yml file is deleted from repository.

-## Manually

-If webhooks are not configured, projects have to be added manually.

 ### API